pkosiec/botkube-docs/docs/plugins/plugin-development/index.md

 ---
 id: plugin-development
-title: "Build your own plugin"
+title: "Plugin development"
-sidebar_position: 6
+sidebar_position: 999
 ---

 The Botkube plugin system allows you to extend the Botkube core with custom logic.
 For example, call or receive events from third-party services.